krry/atmanaut.me/content/nicewhere-to-go.md

 title_main = "When is it nice here?"

 +++
-From the desk of the Secretary of Ain'tseenityet comes a pants-warming, boots-mudding memo:
+From the desk of the Secretary of Ain't-Seen-Nothin-Yet comes a pants-warming, boots-mudding memo:

 ## **How to Where to Vacay**